-Google apple cider vinegar and you’ll be drowning in articles singing its praises, and with good reason.
+Google apple cider vinegar and you’ll be drowning in articles singing its praises, bloggers blogging about the benefits of apple cider vinegar, and with good reason.
 Although let’s face it, it does not taste great.
 If you’re able to down it with water, cheers to you (and where did you get your secret powers?).

 Apple cider vinegar, or ACV to those in the know, is a type of vinegar made by crushing apples and squeezing out the liquid.
 Bacteria and yeast are added to the liquid to start the fermentation – a process that converts sugars to alcohol.
 Then some next level fermentation occurs where the alcohol is converted into vinegar by acetic acid-forming bacteria.
 Now you have ACV!